Cinema Camera (2012): History

 At the NAB Show in April 2012, Blackmagic Design announced and demonstrated the Cinema Camera and slated for its release on July with an initial price of US$2,995.
 However, in August, the release date was delayed for "final stages of Thunderbolt certification and internal testing".
 A passive Micro Four Thirds model was then announced at IBC in September for release in December, along with a collaboration with Arri for a set of kits exclusively for the camera.

 Alongside the announcement of the Pocket Cinema Camera and Production Camera 4K at NAB in April 2013, the price was dropped from its initial value to US$1,995 on August.
 It was then given an Arri PL model, as well as the Production Camera 4K, in September 2014.
 On October, a firmware update allowed the cameras to format solid-state drives within the camera.
 In March 2015, another update added lossless raw capability.

-At the NAB Show in April 2018, Blackmagic Design announced and demonstrated the Pocket Cinema Camera 4K at a price of US$1,295.
-The first in the Pocket Cinema Camera line with the ability to shoot 4K video, this model included a 4/3 image sensor and mount.

-In August 2019, Blackmagic Design released the Blackmagic Pocket Cinema Camera 6K with a Super 35 camera sensor and EF mount for US$2,495.